SpecFlowOSS/SpecFlow/docs/Integrations/Autofac.md

   containerBuilder.AddSpecFlowBindings<TestDependencies>()
 }
 ```

-  ### 4. It is also possible to continue to use the original method as well, however this method is __not__ compatible with global dependency registration and can only be used on it's own.
+  ### 4. It is also possible to continue to use the legacy method as well, however this method is __not__ compatible with global dependency registration and can only be used on it's own like so:
+  Create a static method somewhere in the SpecFlow project to register scenario dependencies:
+  (Recommended to put it into the `Support` folder) that returns an Autofac `ContainerBuilder` and tag it with the `[ScenarioDependencies]` attribute.